polkadot-developers/knowledgebase/current/getting-started/glossary.md

 ## Transaction Era

-A definable period, expressed as a range of block numbers, where a transaction may validly be included in a block.
+A definable period expressed as a range of block numbers where a transactions validly might be included in a block.
 Eras are a backstop against transaction replay attacks in the case that an account is reaped and its (replay-protecting) nonce is reset to zero.
 Eras are efficiently expressible in transactions and cost only two bytes.